 Anyone visiting a UAlbany campus is asked to monitor their symptoms and stay home if they are sick.
-Additionally, students and employees are asked to follow these policies each day.
+Additionally, students and employees are required to follow these protocols each day.

 If a student has symptoms that suggest a possible COVID-19 infection, the screening tool will advise they self-isolate until they consult with a medical provider — such as Student Health Services, a local Urgent Care facility or their personal clinicians — or the New York State testing website for evaluation and/or testing, as needed.

 If symptoms present or change after your daily screening is complete, please contact a medical provider for evaluation and/or testing, as needed.

 As with any illness, students who are ill will be encouraged to seek appropriate medical care through Student Health Services (SHS).
 Students who present with COVID-19 symptoms will be asked to call ahead of time.
 To contact SHS or to schedule a telemedicine appointment with one of our clinicians, please see the Student Health Services website or call 518-442-5454 for assistance.